UAW chief says offers from Detroit companies are inadequate, says union is ready to go on strike

 In an online address to members Wednesday, Fain said General Motors, Ford and Stellantis have raised their initial wage offers, but have rejected some of the union's other demands.

 “We do not yet have offers on the table that reflect the sacrifices and contributions our members have made to these companies,” he said.
-“To win we're likely doing to have to take action.
+“To win we're likely going to have to take action.
 We are preparing to strike these companies in a way they've never seen before.”

 The union is threatening to strike after contracts with companies that haven't reached an agreement by 11:59 p.m. on Thursday.
 It would be the first time in the union's 80-plus-year history that it struck all three companies at the same time.